Mitsubishi G3M: Operational history

 The G3M was famous for taking part, along with the more advanced Mitsubishi G4M "Betty", in the sinking of two British capital ships on 10 December 1941.
 Nells from the Genzan Kōkūtai provided important support during the attack on HMS Prince of Wales and Repulse (Force Z) near the Malayan coast.
 Prince of Wales and Repulse were the first two capital ships ever sunk exclusively by an air attack while at sea during war.

 The attack on Darwin, Australia on 19 February 1942, by 188 Japanese aircraft, included 27 G3Ms of the 1.
-Kōkūtai (1st Air Group) based at Ambon, in the Dutch East Indies.
+Kōkūtai (1st Air Group) based at Ambon in the Dutch East Indies.
 G3Ms attacked alongside 27 Mitsubishi G4M "Betty" bombers.
-These bombers followed an 81-strong first wave of Mitsubishi A6M Zero fighters, Aichi D3A dive bombers and Nakajima B5N torpedo bombers.
+These bombers followed an 81-strong first wave of Mitsubishi A6M Zero fighters, Aichi D3A dive bombers, and Nakajima B5N torpedo bombers.

-G3Ms of the 701 Air Group put two torpedoes into heavy cruiser USS Chicago on January 29, 1943 during the Battle of Rennell Island, paving the way for her sinking by further torpedoes dropped by G4M bombers the next day.
+G3Ms of the 701 Air Group put two torpedoes into the heavy cruiser USS Chicago on January 29, 1943 during the Battle of Rennell Island, paving the way for her sinking by further torpedoes dropped by G4M bombers the next day.

 From 1943 until the end of the war, the majority of G3Ms served as glider tugs, aircrew and paratroop trainers, and transports for high-ranking officers and VIPs between the home islands, occupied territories, and combat fronts.